paritytech/metrics/README.md

 #### Outputs

 In the [action's summary](https://github.blog/2022-05-09-supercharging-github-actions-with-job-summaries/), it will publish the markdown file, so be sure to see the `summary` (which is different than the logs).

+It will also produce a file with the same content as the summary in a file named `report.md`.
+Be sure to use this file if you need it for rendering.

+It will also output three variables:

+- `repo`: The name of the repo in owner/repo pattern.
+- `pr-report`: A JSON string with the metrics obtained from the repository PRs.
+- `issue-report`: A JSON string with the metrics obtained from the repository issues.